gridbugs/gridbugs.org/content/blog/sound-on-ocaml-on-windows.md

 Allowing Opam to manage its own Cygwin installation results Cygwin being installed to `C:\Users\s\AppData\Local\opam\.cygwin`.
-This might come in handy to know if we ever need to manually install a Cygwin package, though hopefully Opam can take care of installing any packages via `depexts`.
+This might come in handy to know if we ever need to manually install a Cygwin package, though hopefully Opam can take care of installing any such packages via Opam's `depexts` system.

 Bear in mind that Opam's initialization can take 15 minutes or so on Windows with most of the time spent building the OCaml compiler.
+Go make a coffee.
+Trust me.

 ## Install a sound library